 When dealing with check valves, have you came across a term that you didn't understand or know what it is referring to?
 Some terminology referring to check valves are presented as symbols, making it difficult to confirm what each symbol is attributing to.

-In this blog, we have created a guide that includes the variety of terms you will come across when 17YBCV400NLdealing with check valves, specifically the 17YBCV series, the 17CV series and the 17CVSS series.
+In this blog, we have created a guide that includes the variety of terms you will come across when dealing with check valves, specifically the 17YBCV series, the 17CV series and the 17CVSS series.
 We will also touch on what flow coefficient is and how to determine it.

 For information about Check & Foot valves, check out our blog Taking a Look at Check and Foot Valves.